| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCCharacterizePeaks$run_all( filter_scan_function = NULL, choose_frequency_model_function = NULL )

-the scan filtering function
+filter_scan_functionthe scan filtering function

-the function for choosing a frequency model
+choose_frequency_model_functionthe function for choosing a frequency model

 prep_data()